 Safe initial steps to try to relieve MCAS symptoms

 Disclaimer: The steps detailed below have NOT been written by a medical doctor.
 They have been written by an Irish MCAS patient who resides in the Republic of Ireland and has no medical background nor medical qualifications.
-The intent is to offer basic information that may help patients who suspect they may have MCAS but who do not yet have access to a suitable MCAS clinician.
+The intent is to offer basic well intentioned information in good faith that may help patients who suspect they may have MCAS but who do not yet have access to a suitable MCAS clinician.

 Many published reviews of mast cell disease which talk about therapeutic management of the disease state that early introduction of H1 & H2 blocking is a standard step in the management of mast cell diseases of any type.